-The Future Leaders Program is a unique service learning initiative that combines a classroom curriculum with community service opportunities.
-Students in the program receive instruction focused around preparing the students for a life outside of high school.
-These lessons vary greatly from leadership development to personal finance.
-The ultimate goal of the Future Leaders Program is to provide students with the intangible life and job skills they need to continue their professional development; either through college or through full-time, meaningful employment.
+In 2012, YRNO began the Future Leaders Initiative, a service-learning program that combines classroom curriculum with community service opportunities.
+Students receive instruction focused on preparing them for life outside high school.
+They are mentored and taught from a unique set of lesson plans not found in a traditional school environment.
+Lessons range from leadership development to personal finance.
+The goal is to provide students with life and job skills they need to continue their professional development, either through college or meaningful full-time employment.

 Planning for the Future Leaders Initiative began in 2011.
 As the communal trauma of Hurricane Katrina that inspired the creation of YRNO began to recede from the city’s consciousness, the organization noticed that its youth engagement efforts were reaching a less diverse population; specifically, the number of new minority and low-income students volunteering at YRNO was no longer growing.
 Committed to reaching a diverse youth population, YRNO staff began considering options to better engage underserved youth.
 The most promising program was the Future Leaders Initiative: if low-income, minority students were not seeking out YRNO, the organization would go to them.

 To reach some of our community’s most underserved youth, YRNO launched the program at Sci Academy, a college preparatory open-enrollment charter school where the majority of students are African American and qualify for free or reduced-price lunches.
 In partnership with the school, YRNO worked to expand the service-learning opportunities available to students.